johnsynnott/js.gh.io/content/resume.md

 ### Summary
 Software developer with two years of application and proof of concept development

-### Languages
+### Skills and Tools
-Most expirienced with Java and Python
+Programming languages: Most expirienced with Java and Python.
+Some expirience with SQL.

-Some expirience with SQL and JavaScript with jQuery
+Operating systems: Daily use of Windows 7/10 and elementary OS (Ubuntu based distro).
+Occasional use of macOS

 ### Experience
 #### Software developer